 DISCLAIMER: I am not an attorney.
 If you need legal advice, I strongly urge you to seek it from a competent, licensed professional who specializes in the area of law in which you need assistance.
-See full legal notice and disclaimer on page 35.
+See full legal notice and disclaimer at the end of this guide.